medic/cht-core/DEVELOPMENT.md

 1. Create a [pagekite account](https://pagekite.net/signup/), download and install the python script.
 1. Start pagekite, being sure to replace `YOUR-PAGEKIT-NAME` with the URL you signed up for, to connect to:
-    * An API running via `grunt` or `horti`, execute `python2 pagekite.py 5988 YOUR-PAGEKIT-NAME.pagekite.me`
+    * The CHT API running via `grunt` or `horti`, execute `python2 pagekite.py 5988 YOUR-PAGEKIT-NAME.pagekite.me`
-    * An API running via `docker`, execute `python2 pagekite.py 443 YOUR-PAGEKIT-NAME.pagekite.me`
+    * The CHT API running via `docker`, execute `python2 pagekite.py 443 YOUR-PAGEKIT-NAME.pagekite.me`
 1. Access the app using the https address shown, eg `https://YOUR-PAGEKIT-NAME.pagekite.me`